 Step 2 – Analyze Historical Patterns

-- Mining profitability typically decreases immediately, leading to equipment upgrades or consolidation.
+- Mining profitability dips, prompting infrastructure upgrades or consolidation.

 Step 3 – Adjust Mining or Investment Strategy